Featured in...

 In partnership with Age Partnership.

-How much interest will you pay with a lifetime mortgage?
+How much interest will you pay?

 Lifetime mortgages are typically subject to a fixed interest rate.
 Current deals offer loans with an interest rate between 2% and 8%, but you might be offered something different